On View now through September 2019

 *Visitors will also get an opportunity to become agents of espionage themselves by using a cipher wheel to uncover the secret messages hidden in the object labels!

 Washington’s farewell to his generals who survived the war was an emotionally charged address.
-One attendee of the event was Colonel Benjamin Tallmadge, who described the event many years later in his memoirs, “With a heart full of love and gratitude I now take leave of you.
+In attendance was Colonel Benjamin Tallmadge, who described the event many years later in his memoirs, “With a heart full of love and gratitude I now take leave of you.
 I most devoutly wish that your latter days may be as prosperous and happy as your former ones have been glorious and honorable.”
 The memoir is currently on view in McEntee Gallery.

 Honoring Elizabeth and Stanley DeForest Scott